Join

 Members of the dig team, from left to right: Derek Alexander, Ellen Fogel Walker, Tony Pollard, Christine McPherson and Gail Boardman

-Armed with both traditional archaeology tools and cutting-edge technology, a team of experts and volunteers are peeling back layers of earth to reveal untold stories of the final clash of the Jacobite Rising in 1746.
+Armed with both traditional archaeology tools and new techniques, a team of experts and volunteers are peeling back layers of earth to reveal untold stories of the final clash of the Jacobite Rising in 1746.

 Led by Derek Alexander (the National Trust for Scotland’s Head of Archaeological Services), in collaboration with the Trust’s team at Culloden and Tony Pollard (Professor of Conflict History and Archaeology at the University of Glasgow), this project aims to facilitate further understanding of the Battle of Culloden.
 Volunteers and archaeology experts from all over the world have joined the excavation, supporting the team.
 These include volunteers from RAF Lossiemouth and Kinloss Barracks, as well as archaeology students from as far away as North America.